 Those interested in viewing more on this property should go to http://www.ranchosanjulian.com/.

 August 2008 - The Union Hotel

 The Union Hotel, located in Los Alamos, is a charming brick building with a weathered wood façade.
 It was originally built in 1880, burned in 1893, rebuilt in 1915, and has been reborn as a wine country adjacent hotel and production location.
 The hotel appears as if it were frozen in a time long past; a time of oil men, cattle drives, and hard drinking nights.

 The drinking isn’t an option any more, at least not the harder stuff.
 Though the saloon has been preserved in all its glory, and features walls decorated with buckskin chaps, farm implements, and other artifacts from the late nineteenth, the whiskey has been replaced with Root Beer.
 The current owners, Dana and Terri Klaft, wanted to retain the character of the place but be certain that families would be able to enjoy the trip back in time and, in this spirit, they have replaced the alcohol with ice cream and plan to institute a program of period theatre.
 The Union is a unique historical locations resource which has hosted both Johnny Cash, who performed in the saloon in the 1950s, and Paul McCartney, who chose to film his "Say, Say, Say" music video on the property in the '80s.

-Dana and Terri are working hard towards completing a restoration of the hotel, even as they welcome travelers and film crews.
+Dana and Terri are working hard toward completing a restoration of the hotel, even as they welcome travelers and film crews.
 If you’re shooting a beer commercial, an Indie ghost story, a period drama, or anything that would benefit from a classically Western period structure, the Union is definitely worth a second look.